dananau/GTPyhop/Some_Remarks_about_GTPyhop.md

-# Some GTPyhop Details
+# Some Remarks about GTPyhop

 > **Dana S. Nau**
 > University of Maryland
-> July 6, 2021
+> July 14, 2021

 <hr>